-- > The Demise of the Chevron Doctrine: The U.S. Supreme Court's watershed decision in Loper Bright Enterprises v.
+- The Demise of the Chevron Doctrine: The U.S. Supreme Court's watershed decision in Loper Bright Enterprises v.
 Raimondo, which overturns the longstanding Chevron doctrine that required federal courts to defer to an administrative agency's interpretation of an ambiguous statute, has created enormous opportunities for manufacturers, and your NAM hasn't waited to start capitalizing on the ruling.
 The NAM Legal Center and policy team brought together key legal experts and manufacturers immediately to strategize on the implications of the decision and how to capitalize on them, which puts the NAM Legal Center and other groups looking to push back against agency overreach and regulatory burdens on even stronger footing.
-As Congress and regulators turn to our industry for input as policies are adopted and statutes are reinterpreted, your NAM will make the most of these new opportunities. - Permitting Reform: The NAM continues to leverage the advances we've made through landmark legislation like the CHIPS and Science Act and key provisions of the Inflation Reduction Act to secure reform of the broken permitting process.
-Thanks to the NAM's sustained advocacy with each member of the Senate Energy and Natural Resources Committee, the Energy Permitting Reform Act of 2024 was favorably reported out to the whole Senate in a bipartisan 15-4 vote.
-We are engaging with key members of the Senate and the House of Representatives to secure passage of this legislation, which will make it easier to develop domestic energy projects and access minerals that are critical to the clean energy transition, by the end of the year.
+As President Trump, Congress and regulators turn to our industry for input as policies are adopted and statutes are reinterpreted, your NAM will make the most of these new opportunities. - Permitting Reform: The NAM continues to leverage the advances we've made through landmark legislation like the CHIPS and Science Act and key provisions of the Inflation Reduction Act to secure reform of the broken permitting process.
+Thanks to the NAM's sustained advocacy with each member of the Senate Energy and Natural Resources Committee, the Energy Permitting Reform Act of 2024 was reported favorably out to the whole Senate in a bipartisan 15-4 vote.
+With a restart of work with the Trump administration, we'll build on this consensus-to make it easier to develop domestic energy projects and access minerals that are critical to our economy and jobs in the U.S.

-- PM2.5: We are continuing our work leading the business community in opposing the Environmental Protection Agency's proposed expansion to its National Ambient Air Quality Standards for PM2.5, which risks jobs and livelihoods across the nation and would make it significantly more difficult to obtain permits to build new factories, bridges and roads that will power our economic growth.
-Our lawsuit challenging the rule is the most viable path to reversing it, and at the White House, NAM Executive Committee members met with Jeff Zients, President Biden's chief of staff, to discuss the potentially disastrous impact of the PM2.5 expansion and strongly advised the administration to reconsider its approach. - OSHA Heat Rule: The NAM is engaging directly with the Occupational Safety and Health Administration to ensure that its newly proposed rule requiring employers to create a plan to evaluate and control heat hazards in their workplace does not impose inflexible or unbalanced regulations on manufacturers.
+- PM2.5: The NAM has set the stage for a reversal by the next administration of the Environmental Protection Agency's proposed expansion to its National Ambient Air Quality Standards for PM2.5, which risks jobs and livelihoods across the nation and would make it significantly more difficult to obtain permits to build new factories, bridges and roads that will power our economic growth.
+In addition to filing a lawsuit challenging the rule to reverse it, the NAM has met with congressional leaders and waged a public education campaign to lay out the potentially disastrous impact of the PM2.5 expansion. - OSHA Heat Rule: The NAM is engaging directly with the Occupational Safety and Health Administration to ensure that its newly proposed rule requiring employers to create a plan to evaluate and control heat hazards in their workplace does not impose inflexible or unbalanced regulations on manufacturers.
 Manufacturers are committed to safety for our teams, and we are meeting directly with OSHA decision-makers so that the finalized rule accounts for the measures manufacturers are already taking to protect employees. - > Vehicle Emissions: Your NAM is leading the industry's efforts to halt the promulgation of overly aggressive and unrealistic vehicle emissions standards.
-Thanks to input from the NAM, the EPA's new regulation grants automakers more time for implementation than initially proposed-and we're continuing to press lawmakers to pass the Choice in Automobile Retail Sales Act, which prohibits the EPA from finalizing, implementing or enforcing its proposed - Climate Disclosure: After the Securities and Exchange Commission proposed an overreaching, unworkable climate disclosure mandate that would have tailpipe emissions limits through 2032.
+Thanks to input from the NAM, the EPA's new regulation grants automakers more time for implementation than initially proposed-and we're continuing to press the Trump administration and lawmakers to prohibit the EPA from finalizing, implementing or enforcing its proposed tailpipe emissions limits through at least 2032.